Luciano Spalletti's appointment as the new manager of Italy has been made public, assuming the role subsequent to Roberto Mancini's departure.

-He became the coach of the Italy national team in 2018, leading a resurgence for the proud Azzurri after their failure to qualify for the World Cup in Russia and leading them to glory at Euro 2020.
+He became the coach of the Italy national team in 2018, resurrecting their fortunes after their failure to qualify for the World Cup in Russia and leading them to glory at Euro 2020.

 Roberto Mancini and Man City

-In 2009, Mancini had been out of football for a year, having left Inter with three Serie A titles in the bank.
+In 2009, Mancini had been out of the game for a year, having left Inter with three Serie A titles in the cabinet.

 In his first summer transfer window at the club, Mancini splashed the cash to bring in players who would become club legends.
 David Silva, Aleksandar Kolarov and Yaya Toure all came in, as did Germany international Jerome Boateng, who proved less influential than the aforementioned trio.

 Aguero injected an energy into the final third that transformed City from pretenders to contenders, greatly aided by the creativity of Nasri and David Silva in midfield.
-Mancini's City made a massive statement with their 6-1 demolition of rivals United at Old Trafford.
-As title wins go, City's was as dramatic as it could be; two goals in added time on the final day of the season saw the blue half of Manchester poetically snatch the title from United.
+City made a massive statement with their 6-1 demolition of rivals United at Old Trafford.
+As title wins go, City's was as dramatic as it could be; a goa in added time on the final day of the season saw the blue half of Manchester poetically snatch the title from United.

 They ended their long wait for another Scudetto, not on the field but in the courtroom as Juventus were stripped of their title due to a match-fixing scandal.